-Business people like to throw jargon around, and the two terms – "cost" and "expense" - are used a lot every day.
+Business people use two terms – "cost" and "expense" – every day.
 But what do these two terms mean?
 Are they just different words for the same concept?

 We use the two terms interchangeably in our business conversations, but they have different meanings and applications in business.
-We'll look at these two terms - cost and expense –in general and then as they apply to business accounting and taxes.
+We'll look at cost and expense –in general, and then as they apply to business accounting and taxes.

 First, a general definition of both terms: